777arc/textbook/content/digital_modulation.rst

 IQ Plots/Constellations
 ***********************

 You have seen IQ plots before in the complex numbers subsection of the :ref:`sampling-chapter` chapter, but now we will use them in a new and fun way.
 For a given symbol, we can show the amplitude and phase on an IQ plot.
 For the BPSK example we said we had phases of 0 and 180 degrees.
-Lets plot those two points on the IQ plot.
-We will assume a magnitude of 1, in practice it doesn't really matter what magnitude you use, a higher value means a higher power signal, but you can also just increase the amplifier gain instead.
+Let's plot those two points on the IQ plot.
+We will assume a magnitude of 1.
+In practice it doesn't really matter what magnitude you use; a higher value means a higher power signal, but you can also just increase the amplifier gain instead.

 .. image:: ../_static/bpsk_iq.png
    :scale: 80 %